Skip to main content

 Cape Clear’s Irish Language summer college brings a lot of teenagers to the island every summer, and the community looks forward to teaching them about the island’s energy transition in the future.

-Cape Clear requested a study about a hybrid power plant consisting of a small wind turbine, PV panels and energy storage facilities to support the electrical grid for the charge of electrical vehicles.
+Cape Clear requested a study about a hybrid power plant consisting of a small wind turbine, PV panels and energy storage facilities to support the electrical grid for the charge of e-vehicles.

 Documents